 Table saws are versatile tools capable of making various types of wood cuts such as rip cuts, cross cuts, miter cuts, beveled cuts, rabbet cuts, making joints, kerfing, and dado cuts.

-You will be able to explore each of these 8 basic types of wood cuts in detail in this article and give you insight into how to get the best out of your table saw and develop new techniques for building unique projects.
+You will be able to explore each of these 8 basic types of wood cuts in detail in this article and give you insight into what is a table saw used for.
+Like that you will discover how to get the best out of your table saw and develop new table saw techniques for building unique projects.
 So what kind of cuts can a table saw make?
 Let’s find out!

 The main reason to use a table saw is that they are excellent for cutting straight lines with high precision.
 It’s difficult to go wrong once you’ve determined the dimensions for the cut you want to make.
 You can also quickly make multiple copies.
 Simply insert the wood into the saw, and the tool will ensure that you make the same cut every time.